 Happy 1943rd birthday, Hadrian!
 This year, I decided to cook Cato the Elder's recipe for Libum (sweet cheesecake) as Hadrian’s birthday cake.
 Libum (original recipe from LacusCurtius): Bray 2 pounds of cheese thoroughly in a mortar; when it is thoroughly macerated, add 1 pound of wheat flour, or, if you wish the cake to be… Continue reading Felix dies natalis, Hadriane!

-On the 11th of August AD 117, the news of Trajan's death in Selinus reached the 41-year-old Hadrian at Syrian Antioch where he was stationed as provincial governor.
+On 11 August AD 117, the news of Trajan's death in Selinus reached the 41-year-old Hadrian at Syrian Antioch where he was stationed as provincial governor.
 The army of Syria immediately hailed its legate as Imperator.
 11 August was to be celebrated as Hadrian's dies imperii (the anniversary of his accession as emperor).
-On the third… Continue reading 11 August AD 117 – Hadrian is proclaimed emperor in Antioch (#Hadrian1900)
+On the third day… Continue reading 11 August AD 117 – Hadrian is proclaimed emperor in Antioch (#Hadrian1900)

 This month’s sculpture from Hadrian’s Villa is a headless statue of Athena of the Vescovali-Arezzo Type and made of Luna marble.
 The goddess is depicted wrapped in a himation (cloak).
 She wears her aegis bordered with small snakes over the shoulders.
 She stands with her left hand resting on her hip and would have carried a… Continue reading Art and sculptures from Hadrian’s Villa: Headless statue of Athena